 The Simon Property Group 1998 Stock Incentive Plan.
-This plan, or the 1998 plan, provides for the grant of equitybased awards in the form of options to purchase shares, stock appreciation rights, restricted stock grants and performance unit awards.
-Options may be granted which are qualified as "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code and options which are not so qualified.
-An aggregate of 11,300,000 shares of common stock have been reserved for issuance under the 1998 plan.
-Additionally, the partnership agreement requires us to sell shares of common stock to the Operating Partnership, at fair value, sufficient to satisfy the exercising of any stock options, and for us to purchase units for cash in an amount equal to the fair market value of such shares.
+We, along with Simon Property, have a stock incentive plan, or the 1998 plan, which provided for the grant of awards with respect to the equity of Simon Property in the form of options to purchase shares of Simon Property common stock, or Options, stock appreciation rights, or SARs, restricted stock grants and performance unit awards, collectively, Awards.
+Options may be granted which are qualified as "incentive stock options" within the meaning of Section 422 of the Code and Options which are not so qualified.
+An aggregate of 11,300,000 shares of Simon Property common stock have been reserved for issuance under the 1998 plan.
+Additionally, the partnership agreement requires Simon Property to sell shares to us, at fair value, sufficient to satisfy the exercising of any stock options, and for Simon Property to purchase units for cash in an amount equal to the fair market value of such shares issued on the exercise of stock options.
 Annual stock incentive programs were approved each year from 2001 until 2009 when no program was established.

 Administration.
-The 1998 plan is administered by the Compensation Committee of the Board of Directors, or the Committee.
+The 1998 plan is administered by Simon Property's Compensation Committee of the Board of Directors, or the Committee.
 The Committee determines which eligible individuals may participate and the type, extent and terms of the awards to be granted to them.
 In addition, the Committee interprets the 1998 plan and makes all other determinations deemed advisable for its administration.
 Options granted to employees become exercisable over the period determined by the Committee.
 The exercise price of an employee option may not be less than the fair market value of the shares on the date of grant.
 Employee options generally vest over a three-year period and expire ten years from the date of grant.
-Since 2001, we have not granted any options to employees, except for a series of reload options we assumed as part of a prior business combination.
+Since 2001, Simon Property has not granted any options to employees, except for a series of reload options we assumed as part of a prior business combination.

 Automatic Awards for Eligible Directors.
-Directors who are not also our employees or employees of our affiliates receive automatic awards under the 1998 plan.
+Directors of Simon Property who are not employees or employees of affiliates of Simon Property, or eligible directors, receive automatic awards under the 1998 plan.
 Until 2003, these awards took the form of stock options.
-Since then, the awards have been shares of restricted stock.
+Since then, the awards have been shares of restricted stock of Simon Property.
 Currently, each eligible director receives on the first day of the first calendar month following his or her initial election an award of restricted stock with a value of \$82,500 (pro-rated for partial years of service).
 Thereafter, as of the date of each annual meeting of stockholders, eligible directors who are re-elected receive an award of restricted stock having a value of \$82,500.
 In addition, eligible directors who serve as chairpersons of the standing committees receive an additional annual award of restricted stock having a value of \$10,000 (in the case of the Audit Committee) or \$7,500 (in the case of other standing committees).
-The Lead Independent Director also receives an annual restricted stock award having a value of \$12,500.
+The Lead Director also receives an annual restricted stock award having a value of \$12,500.
 The restricted stock vests in full after one year.